 Praised by The New York Times for their "beautifully understated playing," pianists Stephanie Ho and Saar Ahuvia regularly collaborate as DUO STEPHANIE & SAAR in performances of both two-piano and four-hand repertoire, spanning the centuries from the Baroque era to the music of our own time.

-During the 2015-16 season, the Duo has celebrated the 90th birthday of György Kurtág with a tour program entitled “Hommage à J.S.B.”, featuring the composer’s Játékok alongside selections from Bach’s The Art of the Fugue.
+During the 2015-16 season, the Duo celebrated the 90th birthday of György Kurtág with a tour program entitled “Hommage à J.S.B.”, featuring the composer’s Játékok alongside selections from Bach’s The Art of Fugue.
 Other notable programs include the daring four-hand transcription of Beethoven’s Quartet #9 in C, part of the Duo’s ongoing project to perform and record the complete cycle of the master’s string quartets.

 DUO Stephanie & Saar has been heard in live broadcasts on Chicago’s WFMT-FM, New York City’s WNYC and WQXR, Washington, DC’s WETA and Baltimore’s WBJC.
 On CD, the artists have three albums released on New Focus Recordings: "Bach Crossings," transcriptions for Piano Four Hands by György Kurtág, Franz Xaver Gleichauf and Max Reger, "Beethoven Dialogues," rarely heard transcriptions of three early string quartets for Piano Four Hands by Hugo Ulrich and Robert Wittmann, and, released in the spring of 2017, Bach’s The Art of Fugue.